jlink/how-to-specify-it/docs/README.md

 > From the second table, we can see that `key` appears at the beginning or end of the keys in `bst` about ~~10%~~ 4.7% of the time for each case, while it appears somewhere in the middle of the sequences of keys ~~75%~~ 94% of the time.
 This looks quite reasonable.
 On the other hand, _in almost ~~80%~~ 90% of tests, key is not found in the tree at all!_
 >
 > For some of the properties we defined, this will result in quite inefficient testing.
-For example, consider the postcondition for insert:
+For example, consider the postcondition for `insert`:

 ```java
 @Property